Vagr9K/nvidia-zerodb/README.md

 A 0dB service for the `nvidia` driver.

-Since the zero RPM fan mode doesn't always properly work with the `nvidia` driver, even when the GPU BIOS supports it (e.g. Zotac RTX3080 AMP Holo).
+Since the zero RPM fan mode doesn't always properly work with the `nvidia` driver, even when the GPU BIOS supports it (e.g. Zotac RTX 3080 AMP Holo).
 This service manually monitors GPU temperature via `nvidia-settings` and manually switches fan control from automatic to zero RPM, based on your configuration.

 ## WARNING